superdev-1018/solidity-example/content/articles/using-current-date-and-time-in-vs-code-snippets.md

 ## Useful Snippet Variable

-Below mentioned are some of the most useful variables when you proceed in your journey in creating your own front-matter
+Below mentioned are some of the most useful variables when you proceed in your journey in creating your own snippet

 - `CLIPBOARD` The content of your clipboard
 - `TM_CURRENT_LINE` The content of the current line